Michaël Blanc: Trial and conviction

 Arrested by the Denpasar police, Blanc was held in their detention center where he met with his lawyer Dwi Surya Adibudi SH.
 The French Honorary Consul in Bali contacted his family and, in August 2000, his mother Hélène was granted a leave of absence from her accounting job and flew to Bali to attend her son's trial.

 During the trial, Blanc's lawyer argued that there had been a breach of procedure by airport officials.
 He pointed out that Blanc was not searched in the same room as the evidence in question, and was not provided a French-speaking interpreter during his interview with officials.
-Blanc had also asked police to check the tanks for fingerprints, however they had failed to comply with his request.
+Blanc had also asked police to check the tanks for fingerprints; however, they had failed to comply with his request.

-While prosecutors had called for the death penalty in this case, the Denpasar court found Blanc guilty of drug trafficking and sentenced him to life in prison on November 16, 2000.
-He was imprisoned in Kerobokan Prison on Bali, then was transferred to Madiun, East Java and finally jailed in Cipinang, Jakarta Indonesia.
+While prosecutors had called for the death penalty in this case, the Denpasar court found Blanc guilty of drug trafficking and sentenced him to life in prison on 16 November 2000.
+He was imprisoned in Kerobokan Prison on Bali, then was transferred to Madiun, East Java and finally jailed in Cipinang, Jakarta, Indonesia.

 Appeal and public outcry

 Immediately after the conviction, both Adibudi and the prosecution unsuccessfully appealed the judge's decision to the Denpasar Appellate Court.

 Hélène Le Touzey continued to campaign for her son's release and appealed to the Indonesian Supreme Court.
-Blanc's conviction was upheld and, in addition, he was fined an $70,000 on June 14, 2001.
-During the appeal, a French government official had told Le Touzey that it would cost her between ₣ 800,000 to ₣ 1,000,000 (roughly $203,000-$254,000) to secure a reduced sentence for Blanc however she refused to pay.
+Blanc's conviction was upheld and, in addition, he was fined an $70,000 on 14 June 2001.
+During the appeal, a French government official had told Le Touzey that it would cost her between ₣800,000 and ₣1,000,000 (roughly $US203,000–$US254,000) to secure a reduced sentence for Blanc; however, she refused to pay.

 The French Foreign Ministry made diplomatic requests for Blanc's extradition and, in January 2005, French President Jacques Chirac asked Indonesian Foreign Minister Hassan Wirajuda about the possibility of moving Blanc to a French prison while Hassan was speaking at a hearing with the House of Representatives' Commission I. His sentence was reduced to 20 years in 2008.